Characters of Final Fantasy XV: Concept and creation

 The concept and setting of Final Fantasy XV, initially a spin-off titled Final Fantasy Versus XIII, was created by original director Tetsuya Nomura.
 Initially in development for PlayStation 3, Versus XIII was shifted to the eighth generation consoles PlayStation 4 and Xbox One.
 During this transition, Final Fantasy Type-0 director Hajime Tabata became co-director; later in development, he assumed full directorial duties from Nomura.
 The development period ultimately lasted about ten years, although Tabata now refers to Versus XIII and XV as different games.
 The game was originally part of Fabula Nova Crystallis Final Fantasy, a collection of games united by a common mythology and shared themes.
-When it was renamed, XV "disconnected" from Fabula Nova Crystallis; although the mythos was retained, its role in the story was reduced and its unique terminology was removed to aid with marketing and provide Final Fantasy XV with an individual identity.
+When it was renamed, XV was "disconnected" from Fabula Nova Crystallis; although the mythos was retained, its role in the story was reduced and its unique terminology was removed to aid with marketing and provide Final Fantasy XV with an individual identity.
 A surviving theme from the mythos was the struggles of humans chosen by a divine crystal.

 The central concept behind the world of XV is "a fantasy based on reality": the setting is based on the real world and the fantasy elements grew out of familiar settings.
 Realizing this aspect of the game was quite difficult for Nomura before the game's move onto eighth-generation hardware.
 While the story was similar to other entries, he wanted to create more realistic characters.
 His ambition was to make XV "about man in the real world", including less fantasy elements.
-He also described Final Fantasy XV as the darkest entry in the series, acknowledging that this atmosphere might narrow its target audience while feeling that the time was right for such characters.
+He also described XV as the darkest entry in the series, acknowledging that this atmosphere might narrow its target audience while feeling that the time was right for such characters.
 Nomura wanted to depict a story centered on a group of men traveling the world, much like that of a road movie.
 This approach was inspired by experiences from his youth, in which he often witnessed single-gender groups taking extended trips.
 Nomura also did not want the protagonists to be drawn together by a grand destiny, instead being natural friends confronted with bizarre and dangerous situations.
 To help convey the road movie theme, the team created towns featuring both strange and familiar elements, taking inspiration from the opening scenes of Back to the Future Part II.